anj0la/penguin-2d/README.md

   - **Experimental Framerate Support**:
     - Implemented fixed time step for updates, ensuring consistent game logic execution.
     - Added extrapolated state rendering for smoother visuals, with an `alpha` variable in place for potential linear interpolation in future updates.
+  - **FPS Management**:
+    - **Cap FPS**: Limit the maximum frames per second for more predictable performance and reduced hardware strain.
+    - **Get FPS**: Access the current FPS value for debugging, logging, or other development purposes.

 ### Game Objects
 - **Vector2**: A utility class for representing 2D positions or directions.